-Grid computing is an emerging technology that focuses on uniformly aggregating and sharing distributed heterogeneous resources for solving large-scale applications in science, engineering and commerce [1].
-Data Grids provide infrastructure for whom accessing, transferring, and managing large datasets stored in distributed repositories [2, 3].
+and commerce [1].
+Data Grids provide infrastructure for those who access, transfer, and manage large data sets stored in distributed repositories [2,3].
 Data Grids focus on satisfying requirements of scientific collaborations that have large collections of shared data and where there is a need for analysing the data and sharing the results among the collaborators.
-Such applications are commonly found in the area of astronomy [4], climate simulation [5], and high energy physics [3].
+Such applications are commonly found in the area of astronomy [4], climate simulation [5], and high-energy physics [3].